tildeio/sync.js/README.md

 ### Determining Whether a Reference is Dirty

-A reference is dirty if there are any outstanding operations either in the buffer or in-flight.
+A reference is dirty if there is an outstanding buffered operation or if the document has started to save but the backend hasn't yet acknowledged the save.

 ```javascript
 import { isDirty } from "sync/reference";